Youngest Australian dies of COVID in Vic

 Twelve of the 14 fatalities are linked to aged care outbreaks.

-Two Victorian men in their 30s had been the nation’s previous youngest deaths.
+Two Victorian men in their 30s were previously the nation’s youngest deaths.

+Mr Andrews said the state’s coroner may examine the death of the man in his 20s to determine the specific circumstances.

-There remain 659 people in hospital in the state and 41 in intensive care, with 26 of those on a ventilator.
+There remain 659 people in hospital in the state, 41 in intensive care and 26 on a ventilator.

-Victoria continues to ramp up testing sites to capture COVID-19’s spread, opening new ones in Geelong, Ballarat and Bendigo but Chief Health Officer Brett Sutton says the state may well have seen its peak.
+Victoria continues to ramp up COVID-19 testing, opening new sites in Geelong, Ballarat and Bendigo but Chief Health Officer Brett Sutton says the state may have seen its peak.

-“It’s still to play out – stage four will only show in the numbers over the next few days,” Prof Sutton told reporters on Friday.
+“It’s still to play out – stage four will only show in the numbers over the next few days,” he told reporters.

 “These are still the effect of mask wearing and stage three so that is encouraging; we’ve turned the corner with those interventions and we should see a further driving down of transmission with stage four restrictions.